galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 Aside from gaining a fundamental understanding of biology, other reasons for inferring phylogenetic relationships include:

-- Designing vaccines, for example for SARS-CoV2 and influenza
+- Designing vaccines, for example for SARS-CoV2 and influenza;
-- Measuring phylogenetic diversity for guiding conservation efforts
+- Measuring phylogenetic diversity for guiding conservation efforts;
-- Understanding coevolution; for example, around 70% of emergent human diseases have come from other species
+- Understanding coevolution; for example, around 70% of emergent human diseases have come from other species;
 - Dating major evolutionary events to study the effects of environmental change on different species.

 > <comment-title>Gene trees, species trees reconciliation problem</comment-title>